FLUORIDE -

 THE PERFECT COMPANION FOR YOUR DENTAL CARE

-What effect does the ingredient have on your dental care?
+What effect does fluoride have on your dental care?

 Is your dental hygiene and the prevention of caries important to you?
 But you’re wondering what role the controversial ingredient fluoride plays in this and how much fluoride is allowed in your toothpaste?
 Then you’ve come to the right place.
 The following text will answer your questions about fluoride.